African art: Traditional art

-Traditional art describes the most popular and studied forms of African art which are typically found in museum collections.
+Traditional art describes the most popular and studied forms of African art typically found in museum collections.

-Wooden masks, which might either be of human, animal or legendary creatures, are one of the most commonly found forms of art in western Africa.
+Wooden masks, which might either be of human, animal or legendary creatures, are one of the most commonly found forms of art in Western Africa.
 In their original contexts, ceremonial masks are used for celebrations, initiations, crop harvesting, and war preparation.
 The masks are worn by a chosen or initiated dancer.
 During the mask ceremony the dancer goes into a deep trance, and during this state of mind he "communicates" with his ancestors.
 The masks can be worn in three different ways: vertically covering the face: as helmets, encasing the entire head, and as a crest, resting upon the head, which was commonly covered by material as part of the disguise.
 African masks often represent a spirit and it is strongly believed that the spirit of the ancestors possesses the wearer.
 Most African masks are made with wood, and can be decorated with: Ivory, animal hair, plant fibers (such as raffia), pigments (like kaolin), stones, and semi-precious gems also are included in the masks.

 Statues, usually of wood or ivory, are often inlaid with cowrie shells, metal studs and nails.
 Decorative clothing is also commonplace and comprises another large part of African art.
 Among the most complex of African textiles is the colorful, strip-woven Kente cloth of Ghana.
-Boldly patterned mudcloth is another well known technique.
+Boldly patterned mudcloth is another well-known technique.

 Contemporary African art

-Africa is home to a thriving contemporary art fine art culture.
-This has been understudied until recently, due to scholars' and art collectors' emphasis on traditional art.
-Notable modern artists include El Anatsui, Marlene Dumas, William Kentridge, Karel Nel, Kendell Geers, Yinka Shonibare, Zerihun Yetmgeta, Odhiambo Siangla, Elias Jengo, Olu Oguibe, Lubaina Himid, Bili Bidjocka and Henry Tayali.
+Africa is home to a thriving contemporary art and fine art culture.
+This has been under-studied until recently, due to scholars' and art collectors' emphasis on traditional art.
+Notable modern artists include El Anatsui, Marlene Dumas, William Kentridge, Karel Nel, Kendell Geers, Yinka Shonibare, Zerihun Yetmgeta, Odhiambo Siangla, George Lilanga, Elias Jengo, Olu Oguibe, Lubaina Himid, Bili Bidjocka and Henry Tayali.
 Art bienniales are held in Dakar, Senegal, and Johannesburg, South Africa.
 Many contemporary African artists are represented in museum collections, and their art may sell for high prices at art auctions.
 Despite this, many contemporary African artists tend to have a difficult time finding a market for their work.
 Many contemporary African arts borrow heavily from traditional predecessors.
-Ironically, this emphasis on abstraction is seen by Westerners as an imitation of European and American Cubist and totemic artists, such as Pablo Picasso, Amedeo Modigliani and Henri Matisse, who, in the early twentieth century, was heavily influenced by traditional African art.
+Ironically, this emphasis on abstraction is seen by Westerners as an imitation of European and American Cubist and totemic artists, such as Pablo Picasso, Amedeo Modigliani and Henri Matisse, who, in the early twentieth century, were heavily influenced by traditional African art.
 This period was critical to the evolution of Western modernism in visual arts, symbolized by Picasso's breakthrough painting Les Demoiselles d'Avignon.